exasol/virtual-schemas/doc/development/developing-sql-dialect/integration_testing_with_containers.md

 ## Preparing Integration Test

-1. In order to run the integration test automated, add the test to the includes list of the `maven-failsafe-plugin` in the [pom file](../../../pom.xml).
+1. In order to run the automated integration test, add the test to the includes list of the `maven-failsafe-plugin` in the [pom file](../../../pom.xml).
 2. Provide a JDBC driver JAR for the source database.
 3. Add a new Integration Test class for you database

 ### Provide JDBC drivers for the Source Database

 The JDBC drivers are automatically deployed during the test.
-You have to create a directory for the jdbc driver under `src/test/resources/integration/driver`.
+You have to create a directory for the JDBC driver under `src/test/resources/integration/driver`.
 The folder contains the driver jar file(s) and a `settings.cfg` file (for any integration test except Exasol and Postgres).
 In order to connect to the source database from your integration test you also have to add the jdbc driver dependency to the [POM](../../../pom.xml) scope verify.